A quantitative characterisation of functions with low Aviles Giga energy on convex domains: Introduction

 we have that for any sequence $(w_n)$ of equibounded $A_{\ep_n}$ energy (for some subsequence $\ep_n\rightarrow 0$) has a uniform $L^1$ control of $\na \lt(w_n-\frac{w_n^3}{3}\rt)$ and the measure we obtain as the limit of this $L^1$ sequence of gradients will naturally be supported on the jump set of the limiting function.
 In some sense the nature of the $\Gamma$ limit of $A_{\ep}$ could be anticipated from (\ref{eqd1}).

 Functional $I_{\ep}$ is the most natural higher order generalisation of $A_{\ep}$, in the case of $I_{\ep}$ the conjectured $\Gamma$ limit is surprising, this is part of the reason that functional $I_{\ep}$ has received so much attention.
 The first works on identifying the $\Gamma$ limit are by Aviles, Giga \cite{avg1} and Jin, Kohn \cite{jin}, later these ideas were developed by Ambrosio, DeLellis, Mantegazza \cite{amb2}, roughly speaking the limiting function space is conjectured to have a structure similar to the space of functions whose gradient is $BV$ and the limiting energy is conjectured to have the form $\int_{J_{\na u}} \lt|\na u^{+}-\na u^{-}\rt|^3 dH^1$.
 Much progress has been made on this conjecture, particularly equi-coercivity of $I_{\ep}$ has been shown independently in \cite{amb2} and in the work of Desimone, Kohn, Muller, Otto \cite{otto1}.
 A proposed limiting function space $AG(\Omega)$ and limiting functional $I$ as been suggested in \cite{amb2} and it was shown that all limits of sequences of functions $(u_n)$ with $\sup_{n} I_{\ep_n}(u_n)<\infty$ are such that $u_n\overset{W^{1,3}}{\rightarrow} u\in AG(\Omega)$ and $\liminf I_{\ep_n}(\na u_n)\geq I(u)$.
 The compactness proofs provided by \cite{otto1} and \cite{amb2} are different but share some common ideas.
-The proof by \cite{otto1} identifies the set of functions $\Phi$
+The proof by \cite{otto1} identifies the set of all smooth functions $\Phi:\R^2\rightarrow \R^2$ for which there exists smooth $\Psi:\R^2\rightarrow \R^2$ such that

 influenced by ideas of Tartar and Murat on compensated compactness \cite{tar} \cite{mur} the authors are able to prove that this set of $\Phi$ is sufficiently rich so as to force $\na u_n$ to converge strongly.
-In \cite{avg1} the authors (building on work of Jin Kohn \cite{jin}) found two third order polynomials $\Sigma_1$ and $\Sigma_2$ such that
+In \cite{avg1} the authors (building on work of Jin Kohn \cite{jin}) found two third order polynomial vector fields $\Sigma_1:\R^2\rightarrow \R^2$ and $\Sigma_2:\R^2\rightarrow \R^2$ such that

 Using some elementary and surprising identities satisfied by $\Sigma_1(\na u), \Sigma_2(\na u)$ a different approach to compactness was found.
 Rather naturally considering (\ref{eqd20}), the function space $AG(\Omega)$ proposed by \cite{amb2} is given by the set of functions $v$ for which $\mathrm{div}(\Sigma_i(\na v))$ forms a Radon measure for $i=1,2$ and the limiting energy functional $I(v)$ is given by the total absolute value of this measure on $\Omega$.